enckse/notebook/src/servers/acme_sh.md

 acme.sh
 ===

+> Remember, `acme.sh` is not an EFF/Let's Encrypt project so using it may come with some side-effects

 `acme.sh` can be used as a replacement to something like `certbot`.
 One should install `acme.sh` via the distribution package management system.